 - Be careful not to focus entirely on a specific type of fabric, such as florals.
 Include many styles if you want to diversify your stash.

-- Be sure to pick up fabrics of all color values, from deeply colored cottons to the very lightest shades.
+- Be sure to pick up fabrics of all color values, from deeply colored cotton to the very lightest shades.
 When used together the differences will add definition to the design elements in your quilts.

-- Buy plenty of tone-on-tone fabrics — fabrics that appear to be solid from a distance, but are actually subtle prints in different shades or values of the same color.
-Tone-on-tone fabrics are wonderful replacements for solids, since they add both color and visual texture.
+- Buy plenty of tone-on-tone fabrics—fabrics that appear to be solid from a distance, but are actually subtle prints in different shades or values of the same color.
+Tone-on-tone fabrics are wonderful replacements for solids since they add both color and visual texture.